 Following this, a selection board was formed to facilitate the appointment of female Permanent Commissions.
-Although the criteria applied by the selection board was largely similar to that of the male officers, some of the factors were unfavorable to women applicants.
+Although the criteria applied by the selection board was largely similar to that of the male officers, some of the factors were unfavourable to women applicants.
 86 petitioners moved to the Supreme Court alleging gender-based discrimination.

 Now the grounds for this were that firstly, the medical fitness criteria established by this board tested the fitness of the female applicants at their current age.
 The male officers had had their fitness tested at 10 or 14 years into their service.
 The women had been allowed to serve beyond 14 years as Short Service Commission officers as a temporary measure after the 2010 Delhi High Court decision.

 10 years after that, when the selection board was finally formed as per the 2020 Supreme Court decision, it had been way beyond 14 years.
 There had been significant delay for the female applicants.
 They were made to undergo fitness exams at an age far beyond the age when male officers were tested.

 Secondly, the selection process required Annual Confidential Reports or ACRs to be drafted for the applicants.
 These reports were supposed to determine whether an applicant was worthy of the Permanent Commission.
 The petitioners argued that these tests were not done with the same diligence as it was done for the male officers.